blueskyletters/blueskyletters.github.io/_posts/2020-04-11-into-the-wild.md

 Some may find this movie a little monotonous and overrated.
 It is not a fast-paced movie.
 One should enjoy it with an adventurous perspective.

 A must-watch movie.
 In three words, it can be described as beautiful, deep and adventurous.
+Watch it on netflix [here.](https://www.netflix.com/in/title/70075064 "Into The Wild")

+Have you seeen this movie?
+Tell us what you think about it in the comments below!